MicrosoftDocs/sdk-api/sdk-api-src/content/opmapi/nf-opmapi-opmgetvideooutputfortarget.md

 ### -param VidPnTarget [in]

-Target ID for the target on the specified adapter adapter.
+Target ID for the target on the specified adapter.

 ### -param vos [in]